 Wild plants: Halting chewing of anything immediately is your best defense against poison or tainted plants, as well as digestive-system problems.
 Watch out, too, for nettles, as well as poison oak, ivy and sumac, which will cause discomfort for both you and your dog.
 Those are mostly found off-trail, so it works well if your dog is trained to stay with you on trail.

-Avoid areas with grasses that have foxtails and remove them with tweezers right away.
-Excessive sneezing, head shaking, eye discharge or an abscess are a sign that it’s time to cut things short, because foxtails can work their way into a vital organ and be fatal.
-Find more on them in my post on common hiking concerns for dogs.
+Avoid areas with grasses that have Foxtails and remove them with tweezers right away.
+Excessive sneezing, head shaking, eye discharge or an abscess are a sign that it’s time to cut things short, because Foxtails can work their way into a vital organ and be fatal.
+See: Common Hiking Concerns for Dogs.

 Heat stroke: Dogs can only pant and sweat through their pads to cool off.
 Be conservative—rest and drink often, especially if your dog is constantly seeking shade.

 Waterborne pathogens: Dogs are susceptible to most of the same waterborne pathogens as humans.
 The safest choice is to offer your dog the same water you are drinking – water you bring with you and then filtered water.
-See my post on using water filters while hiking for more information.
+See: Water Filters.

-Water safety: Don’t let even a good swimmer try to cross a whitewater section of a creek: Lift and carry your dog instead.
+Water safety: Even if your dog is a good swimmer, do not let them try to cross a whitewater section of a creek: Lift and carry your dog instead.
 That is where a harness handle comes in handy for a bigger dog.

 Care After the Hike

-Check for ticks, fleas and foxtails after a hike, and remove any that you find right away.
+Check for ticks, fleas, burrs and Foxtails after a hike, and remove any that you find right away.
 Otherwise, just be a little extra observant for unusual behaviors that might otherwise signal that you need to give your vet a call.